 Keeping your weight down aids in your blood sugar levels so beets are good for you in this aspect.
 Studies were done on the effect of beet juice on different exercise and heart related issues.

 Regular consuming of beet juice can decrease your vascular resistance when resting and during the time periods of enhanced delivery of oxygen and during exercise.
 This gives a longer time period of exercising before fatigue sets in.
 That’s very healthy for you.

 Vitamin C is another vital and powerful antioxidant found in beets.
 Research revealed that blood glucose levels and lipid levels in type 2 diabetics were significantly improved because of the vitamin C in beets.
 It just goes to show how important vitamin C really is.

 Diabetics tend to have low levels of antioxidants including vitamin C. High blood glucose levels tend to hamper the uptake of vitamin C so it’s vital to get plenty of vitamin C from foods that are rich in it.
 It’s always better to get your vitamins from food sources than supplements.

 Beets also contain magnesium which is an extremely powerful antioxidant.
 This is important because too many folks are deficient in magnesium and that is not good news because it plays a huge role in controlling your blood sugar.
 If you are deficient in magnesium, this can lead to insulin resistance and this means you require more insulin to control and maintain your blood sugar levels.
 Consuming more beets can help you with getting more magnesium.

-3 – Things That Beets Help With Diabetes
+3 Things that Beets do to Help with Diabetes

 Reducing Nerve Damage